Kabetogama area fishing report, snowmobile trail and ice conditions. 12/31/2019

 Those after whitefish are focusing on deep water with small tungsten jigs tipped with plastics.
 You are looking for deep water over soft bottom.
 Using your sonar, locate suspended fish as they are usually whitefish.
 Tullibee are commonly caught while fishing this deep water and do great in the smoker.
 If you haven’t tried going after whitefish, it is worth the adventure.
 They are hard fighting and catches over 10 pounds are common.
 They make great table fare as well, baked or fried!

-If you are looking for winter lodging or information in the Kabetogama area, you can check out the Kabetogama Lake Association here at https://kabetogama.com/.
+If you are looking for winter lodging or information in the Kabetogama area, you can check out the Kabetogama Lake Resorts here at http://kabetogama.com/.
 There you will find all the information you need to make your winter getaway an enjoyable one!

 As always, make sure to stop in at Gateway General while visiting.
 Whether you are heading out to the fish shack, hitting the snowmobile trails or taking a hike in the woods we can point you in the right direction.